 One of the most effective, tried and true ways to encourage relationships between plants is companion planting.
 Companion planting is the practice of growing plants together strategically.
 It takes advantage of positive interactions such as shade, support, pest repellent qualities, and through the creation of beneficial habitats.
 Companion planting is sometimes described as polyculture, which just means simultaneous cultivation.

 Throughout history companion planting has been practiced by indigenous communities around the world.
 This relationship and understanding of the natural world is described as traditional ecological knowledge (TEK) as opposed to scientific ecological knowledge (SEK).
-According to Robin Wall Kimmerer, a professor of Environmental and Forest Biology and an enrolled member of Citizen Potawatomi Nation, “Traditional ecological knowledge is not restricted to the biology of subsistence activities but includes detailed observations of population ecology and species interactions, which arise from long-term association with a particular flora and fauna.
+According to Robin Wall Kimmerer, a professor of Environmental and Forest Biology and an enrolled member of Citizen Potawatomi Nation, “Traditional ecological knowledge is not restricted to the biology of subsistence activities but includes detailed observations of population ecology and species interactions, which arise from long-term association with a particular flora and fauna.”
 (1) Plainly speaking, when you get to know the plants and non-human people around you, you start to create an understanding of the relationships of those creatures, which will in turn inform your interactions with them.
 Observation, care and a knowing, loving relationship between you and the world around you.

 One of the most well known companion planting methodologies is colloquially known as Three Sisters Intercropping.
 Which generally includes a variety of corn, a dry bean and a squash variety and can often include a sunflower as well.
 Three Sisters Intercropping was practiced mostly by Indigenous communities in the midwestern portion of the United States.
 It has undergone a resurgence in use due to Indigenous food sovereignty movements and seed rematriation (2).

-.
+Three Sisters Intercropping is fairly ingenious.
+If we look at the relationships between the three plants we can see that the structure or action of each plant is mutually beneficial.
+The corn offers both a trellis for the beans but also perhaps acts as a physical barrier for insects.
+Squash plants are an incredible ground cover and their spiky stems can be deterrents for mammal pests (3).
 Beans are nitrogen fixers.
 All plants require nitrogen for growth.
 Plants that fix nitrogen allow colonies of soil bacteria known as rhizobium to form on their roots.
 These bacteria convert nitrogen from the air into a bioavailable version for plants.
 Clover is another excellent example of a nitrogen fixer.
 In a scientific study of companion planting clover with orchard grass, there was observable increase in soil microbiology as well as patterns showing significant nitrogen fixation (4).

 Intercropping is not only significant to Indigenous people in North America but also shows up in other places such as India.
 The Dongria Khat tribes in the Eastern Ghats in India have agrarian practices where they incorporate over 80 different crops in their interplantings.
 They do this by sowing seeds in correlation to their climate needs and cultivate varieties which can handle adverse weather such as drought (5).
 As climate change will have a huge impact on agricultural systems it is important for communities to start adapting and maintaining agricultural practices that are capable of withstanding climate change.